 As a television, you can watch both terrestrial and satellite broadcasts on it, and connect it to a media player (CD/DVD player) or home theatre to playback video and audio content.

-As a desktop computer, you can do everything else that you do on a laptop or other PC on your smart TV as well.
+As a desktop computer, you can do everything else that you do on a laptop or other PC on your smart television as well.
 That includes stream online media (Netflix, Amazon Prime Video, Hulu, and the like), browse the Web, receive and send email, download and install apps and games, instant messaging (WhatsApp, Telegram, and others), run video calls, online meetings via Zoom, Microsoft Teams, Google Meet, and a host of others.

 You can also connect your smartphone or gaming console to it in order to “cast”.
 That means, you can use it as a big screen for devices with smaller screens.